 - Get Physical and Active — Stress hormones prime the body for action.
 Even taking a walk when stressed clears your head.

 - Pamper Yourself — Pleasurable experience does more good for the body than a stressful one does harm.
 Pleasure enhances health, energy, and emotional well being.
 Get a massage, engage in a hobby or activity.
+If you’re feeling adventurous when it comes to pampering, why not try something like IV Concierge IV drip therapy?
+It has a wide range of benefits, including helping you de-stress and feel healthier on the inside.
 Take a relaxing bath, listen to beautiful music, and surround yourself with pleasant fragrances.

 Depression And the Nervous System

 - 18.8 million American adults suffer from depression

 - Anti-depressants are used to artificially increase serotonin

 - Complex sugars help increase serotonin naturally without the “letdown”

 - Mostly associated with oxidative stress

 - The brain is sensitive to inflammation and free radicals